pingcap/tidb/docs/design/2023-06-16-runaway-queries-management.md

 Only detect and record but do nothing

 - COOLDOWN:
 Once regarded as a run-away query, the later coprocessor requests will be deprioritized by setting requests context with the lowest priority.
 On TiKV side, the priority of the request would override the setting of the resource group.
 Note, we can't deprioritize for the already executing coprocessor requests for simplicity.
 As coprocessor paging is enabled by default, it won't affect too much.
-As for batch_coprocess which doesn't support paging, it would be a problem.
+As for batch_coprocessor which doesn't support paging, it would be a problem.
 But it's enabled by default, so let's ignore it currently.
 The override priority is passed in the resource control context of requests.

     ```protobuf